mitmedialab/law.MIT.edu/ComputationalLaw/Technology/TechnicalSpecification-and-Law/README.md

 -------------------

 ## Links to Resources

+**The following is a listing of the URL and browser title for some of the resources gathered in this directory.**

 How to Pick (or Improvise) the Right Schema.org Markup for Your Local Business | LocalVisibilitySystem.com http://www.localvisibilitysystem.com/2014/06/30/how-to-pick-or-improvise-the-right-schema-org-markup-for-your-local-business/